 There are 17 stow net boats working from his home village of Liangzhi on the Zhoushan island of Qushan, less than half the number there when the industry was flourishing.
 All the captains agree that the subsidy cuts have been too harsh.

 Stow net fishing is commonly used by boats on the island, where boats are anchored out at sea and nets spread from their side.
 The tide brings the fish.
-Regulations nets to have mesh large enough to allow young fish to escape.
+Regulation nets have mesh large enough to allow young fish to escape.
 Zhejiang, the province Zhoushan is in, goes further by banning the sale of fish below a certain size.
 But since winter arrived the captains have been secretly adding a second net, with a mesh size of only a few millimetres, meaning small fish get caught.

-“We know we’re damaging the fisheries, but if we stuck to the rules we’d be make a loss each trip,” explained Wei.
+“We know we’re damaging the fisheries, but if we stuck to the rules we’d make a loss each trip,” explained Wei.

 “There’s no other choice, the small fish are still worth money, they can be made into fishmeal.
 So if we see a trip is going to make a loss we use that net to make back labour costs.”